Type: Incomplete Dominant

 The Belly of the Spider Ball Python usually shows faded or patchy continuation of the black body markings, with spots varying between individual animals.
 Large contrast in colours can be seen along its edges, especially in high-white Spiders.

-The tail of the Spider Ball Python is usually heavily ruled by mostly unbroken pattern that wraps from one side to the other.
+The tail of the Spider Ball Python is usually heavily ruled by a mostly unbroken pattern that wraps from one side to the other.

 While it is perfectly legal to breed the spider ball python, organizations like the IHS in Europe have banned the sale of any Ball Python carrying the Spider gene at their events.